Crypto Mining and the Death of Ransomware

 Ransomware has consistently been one of the most prolific, destructive, and concerning cyber threats of the last many years.
 We have seen cities brought to their knees by SamSam, a global rapid outbreak of WannaCry, and even destructive malware masqueraded as ransomware in NotPetya.
 Ransomware, it may seem, has no plans to go away anytime soon.
 However, that may not really be the case as there are inherent problems for hackers when they launch ransomware attacks coupled with the rise of a new money making scheme: cryptocurrency mining.

-The problem with ransomware is not that it is not making cybercriminals money, its that it is loud and destructive.
+The problem with ransomware is not that it is making cybercriminals money, it’s loud and destructive.
 Both of which draw the attention of law enforcement, intelligence agencies, and cyber defense companies and organizations.

 When ransomware infects a computer, it is designed to draw attention and get the victim to panic and pay the ransom.
 In an attack like WannaCry, hackers successfully infected hundreds of thousands of devices in a matter of hours.
 When an attack like SamSam brings a city like Atlanta to its knees or when NotPetya (again not really a ransomware) destroys critical data and computer systems, it is bound to get the attention of the FBI, Interpol, CIA, NSA, etc. All groups that most hackers would prefer not to have hunting for them.